PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 ### Strategy 1: Standard random walk

-The duration of each run follows an exponential distribution with mean equal to an experimentally verified tun length.

-When the cell tumbles, we assume that it only changes its orientation and does not change position.
+Given a specified amount of time to run the simulation, the model takes the following steps.
+First, we select a random direction of movement along with a duration of our tumble.
 The degree of reorientation follows a uniform distribution from 0° to 360°.
 The duration of each tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].

-For a specified amount of time, the model takes the following steps.
-First, we select a random direction of movement along with a duration of our tumble.
+As the result of a tumble, the cell only changes its orientation, not its position.

 We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
+The duration of each run follows an exponential distribution with mean equal to an experimentally verified run length.

-We then increment the total time by the time required for tumbling and running.
+We then iterate these two steps of tumbling and running until the total time used is equal to the time devoted to the simulation.

-In the following tutorial, we simulate strategy 1 and use a Jupyter notebook to visualize the results of the simulation.
+In the following tutorial, we simulate this strategy using a Jupyter notebook that will help us visualize the results of the simulation.

 [Visit standard random walk tutorial](tutorial_purerandom){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}